-Jobs Act Change - The Jobs Act amends the deficiency dividend provisions to allow a REIT's unilateral identification of a distribution error to be considered a "determination."
+Jobs Act Change - The Jobs Act amends amended the deficiency dividend provisions to allow a REIT's unilateral identification of a distribution error to be considered a "determination."

 Effective date - The deficiency dividend change in the Jobs Act was effective for "taxable years beginning after the date of enactment."
-Because it was not clear whether this language would permit a REIT to utilize the new deficiency dividend procedures for distribution errors prior to date of enactment but remedied after date of enactment.

-NAREIT requested that any technical corrections legislation clarify that the provision applied to determinations made after Oct.
-22, 2004.
+Because it was not clear whether this language would permit a REIT to utilize the new deficiency dividend procedures for distribution errors prior to date of enactment but remedied after date of enactment, NAREIT requested, NAREIT requested that any technical corrections legislation clarify that the provision applied to determinations made after October 22, 2004.